 Although you do not need to physically come to campus, you still need to set aside equivalent time to learn, study and interact in the online classroom.
-If you were going to take a 4-credit course including a 1-hour hands-on laboratory, you would come to campus for 4 hours a week and would spend an additional 8 hours a week doing reading and homework outside of the classroom.
+If you were going to take a 3-credit course you would come to campus for 3 hours a week and would spend an additional 6 hours a week doing reading and homework outside of the classroom.
 In the online environment, you will spend the same amount of time, but you will need to figure out how to structure your own learning.

-For this 4 credit fully online course you should plan to spend a total of 180 hours of studying during a semester.
+For a 3 credit course you should plan to spend a total of 135 hours during a semester regardless of whether the course meets face-to-face, as hybrid, or fully online.